microsoft/WinDbg-Samples/TTDQueries/README.md

 * Have a Windows 10 environment
 * Download WindbgNext from the Windows Store
-* Ability to run processes elevated, aka. with admin priviledges
+* Ability to run processes elevated, aka. with admin privileges

 ## Time Travel Debugging